Are you wondering if you can reuse your Nespresso machine's coffee pods more than once?

 Differences between espresso and lungo Nespresso pods

-The coffee pods differ quite a lot when you have a choice between espresso and lungo coffee.
+The coffee pods differ significantly when you have a choice between espresso and lungo coffee.

-When you have an espresso pod, the ground coffee will be a lot finer than the lungo pod.
+When you have an espresso pod, the ground coffee is much finer than in a lungo pod.
 The flavor profile differs greatly because of this.

-Espresso coffee is always made with ground coffee that feels and looks really fine, almost like a fine powder of some sort.
+Espresso coffee is always made with ground coffee that feels and looks fine, almost like a fine powder.

 A side-by-side comparison between a Nespresso lungo and espresso.